 Luxury UK travel budget (staying in nice hotels and eating out for all your meals) – £200 per day.

 Backpacking the UK – cost of a visa

 Depending where you’re coming from, the conditions of visiting the UK will vary.
-As of January 2021, the rules for those with EU passports will also change.
-The best thing you can do is visit iVisa, enter your nationality and check current costs and requirements.
+Make sure you do your research and check out the current costs and requirements.